Tackling information overload in class

 • And create a killer set of notes

 You’ve got a killer set of organized and refined notes.
 That’s great!
-The next step is to integrate these notes into your study process.
+The next step is to apply your knowledge into your study process.

 How do you normally study?
 Are you someone that has a set time of the week for it?
 Or do you tend to cram toward exams?
 No matter how you study, your finished notes can be a real weapon.

 By now, you should be confident that your notes contain everything you need for that particular topic.
-Integrating them is about making them relevant and usable at each stage of your studying.
+Applying your knowledge is about making them relevant and usable at each stage of your studying.

 This helps you